DDLund/Frequency-Moments/README.md

 We implement both the 2nd and kth moment randomized algorithms, as well as a deterministic kth moment algorithm.
 We also provide accuracy-testing scripts.

+## Frequency Moments and their Approximations
+Consider a dataset consisting of a string of length m, where each element is one of n unique characters.

 ## How to Run
 To run tests comparing the two randomized alorithms to the exact value, run the file:
 ```